Solo Travel in Antarctica

 3 Weeks: Argentina/Falkland Islands/Antarctica – Montevideo, embark for the Falkland Islands, South Georgia, South Shetland Islands, Ushuaia.

-There are several companies that offer trips to Antartica.
+There are several companies that offer Antartica tours.
 You may find that some can also book your flight for you too.
-Here are our recommended companies for an Antarctica cruise:
+Here are our recommended companies for an Antarctica tour:

 G Adventures – Adventure tours to Antarctica.
 G Adventures offer various Antarctica trips from an 11 day Antarctica Classic from Ushuaia to Antarctica from £4599 to a 22 day trip including the Falklands, South Georgia and Antarctica.
 Each trip is guaranteed to be a small group and is not physically challenging.
 Read Chantelle's Antarctica review of her trip here.